Speech and Assembly

 The University of Texas Health Science Center at Houston ("university") supports the freedoms of speech and assembly, subject to its well-established right to regulate time, place and manner to ensure the activities do not intrude upon or interfere with its academic programs and administrative processes.
 Except as expressly authorized under applicable state and federal law, the Regents' Rules and Regulations and university policies, the university shall not discriminate on the basis of political, religious, philosophical, ideological or academic viewpoint expressed by any person, either in the enforcement and administration of these rules or otherwise.

-Employees and students may engage in rallies, group demonstrations or public oratory in Webber Plaza without prior administrative approval.
+Employees and students may engage in rallies, group demonstrations or public oratory in Webber Plaza, the designated free speech area, without prior administrative approval.
 All rallies, group demonstrations or public oratory must be conducted in accordance with this policy.